Flone-dnb/low-end-engine/docs/Manual.md

 ### General

-The engine has AngelScript integrated (https://www.angelcode.com/angelscript/sdk/docs/manual/doc_script.html), it's a scripting language which is very similar to C++.
+Engine has AngelScript integrated (https://www.angelcode.com/angelscript/sdk/docs/manual/doc_script.html), it's a scripting language which is very similar to C++.
 The main purpose of a scripting language in this engine is to provide support for advanced modding for your game.

 The process goes like this:
 1. expose your game's custom node type and node's functions to scripts